 There are many government and non-government services in the Shire providing assistance for those with a disability.
 These services range from long-day care, medical services, respite, and home care to post school options and employment options.
 For a comprehensive list, see the Community Information Directory for the contact details of the various services.

-Hills Community Care
+Visit the Hills Community Care Website

 The MLAK is a master key that fits into specially designed locks allowing 24 hour a day access to public toilets.
 Eligible people - those with a disability and a letter of authorisation from a doctor, disability organisation, local council or community health centre - can purchase a key that opens accessible toilets from the Master Locksmith Association.